321

 ChocoJazz/Vervool, a bespoke multi-sensory experience launched with her pastry chef husband, Ted Steinebach is on the verge of redefining what free jazz, food, and interdisciplinary art can be.
 The live performances are made to listen to, watch, and taste, making the audience part of the art.
 This project has gotten a lot of international attention ever since the first project was created.
 In 2018 they performed an hour-long show for 1500 people audience being the world’s biggest musical pasty painting and they were featured on Japanese TV, in a 6-minute feature in NHK Catch world’s biggest news.
 They also did a customized show in Museum the Lakenhal about Rembrandt.
 In 2018 she spoke at the National Fulbright conference in Mexico about creating musical soundscapes and interdisciplinary improvisation.

+Besides this, she is a faculty member at Berklee College of music where she has been instrumental in building a new generation of performers who are not only skilled musicians but also mentally and physically healthy individuals.
 She is currently the VP of the Fulbright Greater New York Alumni board, as well as the Chair of The Netherland America Foundation Alumni Committee as well as in the board of advisors for The Netherland America Foundation.

 Business Vivienne has worked with over the years.